How to Support a Patient with a New Cancer Diagnosis

 There are several types of clinical trials, each with its own goals (21):

-- Phase I: This is the first time a human has been treated with an investigational drug (after animal studies).
-The goals here are to determine the maximum tolerated dose (MTD), drug-drug interactions, and how the body processes and excretes the drug.
+• Phase I: This is the first time a human has been treated with an investigational drug (after animal studies).
+The goals are determining the maximum tolerated dose (MTD), drug-drug interactions, and how the body processes and excretes the drug.
 Usually, these studies enroll 15-60 patients.

-- Phase II: This phase, enrolling more patients, determines the activity and effectiveness of the drug against one specific type of cancer and helps find side effects.
+• Phase II: This phase enrolls more patients, determines the drug’s activity and effectiveness against one specific type of cancer, and helps find side effects.
 Phase II trials usually have 100-300 subjects.

-- Phase III: Even larger studies that compare the active drug versus a placebo.
-The study is randomized and usually double-blinded, meaning neither the physician nor the patient knows if the drug is real or placebo.
+• Phase III: These are even larger studies that compare the active drug to a placebo.
+The study is randomized and usually double-blinded, meaning neither the physician nor the patient knows if the drug is real or a placebo.
 There are typically more than 300 people on Phase III trials.

 Ask yourself...